People v. Murray: October 12, 2011: Day 11

 Question: "Dr. Murray's deviations in the standard of care contributed to Jackson's untimely death?"
 Steinberg: "Yes."
 Question: "If Jackson administered the drugs to himself, was it still gross negligence?"
 Steinberg: "Yes."
 All medicines are kept in locked and passworded cabinets.
 There would have been no opportunity for self-administration in a proper setting.

 During cross-examination, Steinberg testified that if the patient had a blood pressure (caused by there being a pulse) and a pulse of 122, he was savable.
 If a patient is not breathing but has a pulse, the course of action is to clear the airways and give breaths.

 Next to the stand was Dr. Nader Kamanger, board-certified in internal medicine, pulmonary medicine, critical care, and sleep medicine.
-He uses propofol daily for sedation when placing an endotracheal tube.
+He employs propofol daily for sedation when placing an endotracheal tube.
 It is the classic induction agent for deep sedation during painful procedures.
 It is the most common drug for maintaining sedation on patients on mechanical breathing apparatus.
 Doctors have to call an anaesthesiologist to administer it, someone who can maintain the airway, and someone who can reverse the effects of the drugs.
 Kamanger also pointed out Murray's extreme deviation of the standard of care, consistent with Steinberg's testimony.